Scale and Root Planing for Gum Disease

 Deep Cleaning/Scale and Root Planing

 One of the reasons we encourage our clients to schedule regular dental cleanings at least every six months is because in addition to giving your teeth a professional cleaning, these visits are also an opportunity for Dr. Preston Hamrick to evaluate your overall oral health, as he looks for any indications of gum disease or any other underlying issue that may require treatment.
-During your regular dental exam, Dr. Hamrick will measure the depth of your pockets for indications of gum disease.
+During your regular Greenville South Carolina dental exam, our dentist will measure the depth of your pockets for indications of gum disease.
 Healthy pockets should be 3mm or less, and any pocket deeper than this indicates gum disease.

 The first line of defense in halting the progression of gum disease is a scale and root planing procedure.
 The scale and root planing procedure begins with administration of a local anesthetic to reduce your sensitivity.
 Dental sedation will also be available to ensure you remain comfortable throughout the procedure.
 Next, the bacteria, tartar and plaque are removed from the periodontal pockets and the roots of the teeth are smoothed using special instruments that are designed to inhibit further growth of bacteria and give your gums an opportunity to heal.
 The scale and root planing can be performed in one, two, three, or all four quadrants of your mouth.
 Depending on the severity of your case and your personal preference, the sale and root planing procedure may be spread out over multiple appointments.